solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ### DSA_ED25519

-This Approval Method is designed for automated systems or custom integrations (e.g. custom mobile apps).
-Currently this Approval Method is only available for Entity of type `PARTNER` and `BUSINESS`.
+This ApprovalMethod is designed for automated systems or custom integrations (e.g. custom mobile apps).
+Currently this ApprovalMethod is only available for Entity of type `PARTNER` and `BUSINESS`.

 Approving a Transaction using this method works in the following way: